Omar-26/GPS_Tracking_System/README.md

 2. The path from the start point to the endpoint should form a **non-straight line** similar to the provided baseline path.

 > [!note]
 > The system calculates the distance between the starting point and the endpoint and compares it with the distance obtained from Google Maps.
-The error margin should be less than or equal to **5%**.

 ## Installation